mannyb325/copilot/README.md

 ### class point
 1. start a new comment "create a class"
+    > If the suggestions are wrong or I don't like them, just keep typing!
 1. tab (to autocomplete)
 1. on the next line type "class"
 1. tab